timjogorman/RicherEventDescription/guidelines.md

 | event is explicitly/grammatically ongoing, and also has a link to a TIMEX3 before document time. | He has cancer, first noted in 1996 |
 | The event is modified by the temporal use of "still" or "yet" | He still drive that old Ford he had in college. |
 | Modified by an aspectual verbs that will have the aspectual link CONTINUES | That reporter keeps on investigating tobacco companies |

-##### What is NOT admissable evidence for BEFORE/OVERLAP:

-- You cannot mark this based upon knowledge of the tense of other, coreferential instances of the same event; mark is as OVERLAP or BEFORE based upon the actual local context.
-- If an event is presented as OVERLAP but is mentioned as a past speech act, as in He said that there is no threat, this is *not* enough evidence for BEFORE/OVERLAP.

 ### Permissable Evidence for Uncertain/Hedged